 Medieval bookbinders across Europe also made frequent use of longstitch structures sewn through, and therefore supported by, their covers, for both archival and library books.
 These flexible, durable and above all inexpensive structures seem first to have been used on printed books by Italian bookbinders in the last two decades of the fifteenth century.
 The great majority of these early examples (the structure remained in use in Italy until well into the nineteenth century) also make the earliest known use on books of the thick cover paper known as cartonnage as their covering material, though a small number of recorded examples also made use of secondary covers, which were pasted around the primary cartonnage covers and hide the sewing thread visible on the spines of the primary covers.
 The secondary covers, which may well have been added to the bindings after they were purchased, might be of new parchment, medieval parchment manuscript waste or reversed alum-tawed skin.
 One remarkable survival has a secondary cover of paper, printed on the left side of the cover with a large woodcut of St George and the dragon and on the right the sacred monogram, each within a circular medallion and surrounded by renaissance ornament.
 The woodcuts, thought to have been produced in Ferrara in 1496, are separated on the spine by two narrow woodblocks of different widths but of the same height as the blocks used on the sides and cut with simple decorative patterns.
 These spine blocks were clearly intended, presumably with others of different widths, to be bought as a ‘set’, to allow the distance between the two large blocks to be adjusted to fit any thickness of book in the same Chancery quarto format.
 This in turn suggests that large numbers of books would once have had bindings of this sort, or the investment in the presumably expensive woodblocks would have been wasted.

-As with the laced-case bindings, it is hard to find examples of contemporary longstitch bindings on incunables outside Italy, but a single example, on a Besançon edition on 1488, with a case-type primary cover made of paste-laminated board of printed paper waste and a secondary cover of reversed alum-tawed skin coloured with a yellow-ochre stain on the fleshside, could be either Italian or French The presence of ties at the head and tail edges of each side of the cover is a feature that might suggest an Italian origin, though it was practice that was imitated elsewhere and binding practices in southern France often follow Italian rather than northern practices.
+As with the laced-case bindings, it is hard to find examples of contemporary longstitch bindings on incunables outside Italy, but a single example, on a Besançon edition on 1488, with a case-type primary cover made of paste-laminated board of printed paper waste and a secondary cover of reversed alum-tawed skin coloured with a yellow-ochre stain on the fleshside, could be either Italian or French.
+The presence of ties at the head and tail edges of each side of the cover is a feature that might suggest an Italian origin, though it was practice that was imitated elsewhere and binding practices in southern France often follow Italian rather than northern practices.